Fire Insurance Claims: Tips & What to Expect for Fire Damage Insurance Claims

 How to Deal with an Insurance Adjuster After a House Fire: The Best Tips & Strategies

-Your insurance company’s adjuster is a salaried employee of your insurance company.
-That adjuster’s goal is to minimize payout – not provide you with as much money as you like.
+Your insurance company’s adjuster is either an independent contractor or salaried employee hired by your insurance company.
+That adjuster’s goal may be to minimize fire insurance claim payouts – not provide you with as much money as you like.

 Remember: insurance companies are for-profit businesses.
-They want to make as much money as possible while paying as little for your claim as they’re legally obligated to pay.
+They want to make as much money as possible while paying as little for claims as they’re legally obligated to pay.

 Unfortunately, most homeowners have zero fire damage insurance claim experience.
 Your insurance company’s adjuster may take advantage of this naivety to offer low payouts or deny your claim based on hidden contract terms.